The Australian beverage industry has almost 40 years’ experience operating the well-known container deposit scheme in South Australia.

 We work collaboratively with industry, government and environmental groups to reduce litter and increase recycling outcomes in each of the countries in which we operate.

 We operate responsibly in all we do to deliver a positive and lasting environmental legacy.
 This includes minimising our impact on climate change through a focus on energy reduction, packaging innovation and recycling, and being an efficient water user and best in class water manager.

 Many of our manufacturing plants have implemented new technologies and initiatives to reduce our environmental impact through the supply chain and package lifecycle.

 Waste Recovery and Recycling

-Our consistent, ongoing focus is to invest and innovate to both minimise and remove materials used in our packaging; and to drive recycling and reuse of our packaging after the product is consumed.
+Our consistent focus is in innovation and minimisation in packaging, and in driving recycling and reuse after the product is consumed.